Our Training Program

 • Philosophy and Psychology

-Gun Fa - Physical development and Body Control: these exercises develop coordination, flexibility and mobility of joints, strength, speed, and stamina.Chi Gong – Breathing techniques.
+Gun Fa - Physical development and Body Control: these exercises develop coordination, flexibility and mobility of joints, strength, speed, and stamina.Qi Gong – Breathing techniques.
 Breath is the foundation of life.
 The strength, health, and movement of the body relies on proper breathing techniques.
-Kung Fu begins with Chi Gong.
+Kung Fu begins with Qi Gong.

 Hun Zha Chuan - This is a northern style.
 Specialization is possible only after mastering the basics, which takes on average 5 to 7 years of rigorous, daily training.
-An important point: the mastery of a style is not required at the Golden Dragon.
+An important point: the mastery of a style is not required.
 Style is a person’s individual self-expression, nothing more.
 Proper fundamentals are the most important aspects of Kung Fu.
 To quote Bruce Lee: “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”Wielding of Traditional Weapons - The staff, nunchucks, Tao sword, and the straight sword “Jian.”
 The study of weapons is a necessary addition to the full mastery of Kung Fu.
-The basic techniques of weapons wielding, without the flowery and unnecessary sport/theatrical forms, are studied at the Golden Dragon.
+The basic techniques of weapons wielding, without the flowery and unnecessary sport/theatrical forms.
 Weapons are introduced after the basic Kung Fu technique has been mastered.

 The Internal family is more complicated to understand, implement, and use.